 - before Bankruptcy Trust Funds.

-Our attorneys have been important in winning precedent-setting rulings by the California Appellate and Supreme Courts.
+Our team of exceptional attorneys has won precedent-setting rulings by the California Appellate and Supreme Courts.
 All of the principals and many of the associates have extensive trial experience.

 There are about 2,500 new cases of mesothelioma diagnosed each year in the United States.
 The laws and guidelines regarding winning a lawsuit are complicated and vary from state to state.
 Attorneys at Kazan Law focus intensely on asbestos law.
 They know the intricacies of asbestos litigation and have the experience to successfully take a case through the court system.
 They are a special breed.